 Most ideas don’t come fully formed the first time.
 They need bending, stretching and shaping, and time to evolve and transform.
 So take your initial ideas and see how you might be able to connect them, combine them, enhance or even simplify them.

 Problem-solving can be difficult.
-You can just as easily get stuck along one line of thinking, as veer off track; settle for simple, ineffective solutions as complex, unworkable ones.
+You can just as easily get stuck along one line of thinking, veer off track, and settle for simple, ineffective solutions as complex, unworkable ones.
 The I.D.E.A.S.
-Habit is a focussed approach to solving problems and designing solutions that are more creative, disruptive and executable.
+Habit is a focused approach to solving problems and designing more creative, disruptive and executable solutions.

 (The I.D.E.A.S.
 Habit © G.Goddard)